 Next Generation AssessmentsAll students, regardless of income, family background or geography, should have equal access to a world-class education that will prepare them for success after high school.
 New state standards set consistent expectations in English language arts/literacy and mathematics for every student, and the PARCC tests provide a valid and reliable evaluation of each student’s progress toward them.
 In fact, recent independent studies have found that PARCC aligns to the standards and assessment criteria that matter most.

 States can administer PARCC in English language arts/literacy and mathematics for grades 3-8 and high school.
 The tests are fully accessible and were were developed based on years of research and development.

 For spring 2016, the test is shorter and results will come back sooner to teachers and parents.
 Learn what's different about PARCC this year.

-Parents, families and others can take a practice test, learn how to interpret score results, and be assured that PARCC’s data policies fully protect student privacy.
+Teachers, parents, and others may take a practice test, learn how to understand score results, and read about how PARCC fully protects student privacy.

-- They help teachers know where to strengthen their instruction and let parents know how their children are doing.
+PARCC helps teachers know where to strengthen their instruction and lets parents know how their children are doing.

-- They are computer-based and use interactive questions to determine whether students have mastered the fundamentals, as well as higher-order skills such as critical thinking, problem-solving, and analyzing sources to write arguments and informational essays – skills not easily assessed by traditional multiple-choice tests.
+PARCC is computer-based and uses interactive questions to determine whether students have mastered the fundamentals, as well as higher-order skills such as critical thinking, problem-solving, and analyzing sources to write arguments and informational essays – skills not easily assessed by traditional multiple-choice tests.

-- Experts from the PARCC states looked at effective teaching practices and mirrored them in the assessments.
+There’s no need to stop instruction and "prep for the test."
 The questions you’ll find on the PARCC state test look like assignments teachers in effective classrooms give their students every day.
-There’s no need to stop instruction and "prep for the test."

 - They serve students of all achievement levels — advanced, average, and struggling — by identifying where they have areas of need, as well as where they are excelling.